Robotxm/AutoXduNCovReport/README.md

   `dotnet run -- ncov -u 1234567890 -p aabbccd`

-- Submit immediately and receive notification via PushPlus
+- Submit immediately and receive notification via PushPlus if any exception is raised

   `dotnet run -- ncov -u 1234567890 -p aabbccd -k 1a2a3d4f`